In South Australia, most children start school the year they turn 5 or 6 years old.

 - support programs available to students, including gifted and talented learners and support to learn English

-- financial support schemes, including grants and services, school card and travel allowances.
+- financial support schemes including grants for young people, school card and travel allowances.

 For further information contact your local public school to discuss enrolment.